 From here, it is a gradual descent back into town.
 Mind your step in the first section after the lookout as it is a sharp descent with a few decent corners to boot.

-Overall, this is a fantastic hike and one I would recommend for most hikers who have a good level of fitness.
+Overall, the Keppel Lookout trail is a fantastic day hike and one I would recommend for most hikers who have a good level of fitness.

-The Stats – Keppel Lookout via Steavenson Falls
+The Stats – Keppel Lookout Trail via Steavenson Falls

 Length (km): 14.9km (according to WikiLoc)